 We found 5 immunologists who accept Blue Cross Blue Shield EPO near Largo, FL.

-Dr. Mandel Sher specializes in pediatric allergy & immunology and practices in Largo, FL and Saint Petersburg, FL.
-His average patient rating is 4.0 stars out of 5.
-Areas of particular interest for Dr. Sher include rheumatic diseases and allergies.
-His hospital/clinic affiliations include All Children's Hospital, the University of South Florida (USF) Health, and Mease Countryside Hospital.
-He is an in-network provider for several insurance carriers, including Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO.
-New patients are welcome to contact Dr. Sher's office for an appointment.
-After completing medical school at Northwestern University, Feinberg School of Medicine, he performed his residency at Duke University Medical Center and Children's Hospital Boston.
+Dr. Mandel Sher's area of specialization is pediatric allergy & immunology.
+His average rating from his patients is 4.0 stars out of 5.
+These areas are among Dr. Sher's clinical interests: rheumatic diseases and allergies.
+He is an in-network provider for Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield HMO, as well as other insurance carriers.
+He graduated from Northwestern University, Feinberg School of Medicine.
+Dr. Sher's training includes residency programs at Duke University Medical Center and Children's Hospital Boston.
 He has received professional recognition including the following: Florida Super Doctors 2009 - Gulf Coast Edition.
+Dr. Sher's professional affiliations include All Children's Hospital, the University of South Florida (USF) Health, and Mease Countryside Hospital.
+He welcomes new patients.

 Clinical interests: Asthma